 by anthony on 04/21/11 at 5:07 am

 Anyone who has a form on their website has seen their fair share of spam.
 Spam is a huge problem for site owners.
-It can cost your business time and money.
-To fight spam, many websites put captchas on their forms.
-These captchas stop spambots from spamming the site.
-However, these captchas can also stop users from filling out your form.
+It can cost businesses time and money.
+To fight spam, many sites put captchas on their forms.
+These captchas can stop spambots from spamming.
+But they can also stop users from filling out your form.
 That’s the last thing you want when you’re running a business.

 - Example: Growmap Anti Spambot Plugin

 Traditional captchas are the worst.
 Stopping spam should not come at the cost of stopping users from filling out your form.
-In the battle of the captchas, the checkbox captcha comes out on top.
-It effectively fights spam without hurting your form conversion rate.
-It’s simple for users to understand and easy for developers to execute.
-For a captcha, what more can you ask for?
+In the battle of captchas versus spambots, the slider captcha wins.
+It’s not only easy for users to use, but it’s effective at fighting spam without hurting form conversion rates.
+For businesses where time and money matter, what more can you ask for?